-- H. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - I. In the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment. - J. Inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life. - K. Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.
+- H. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - I. Inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life. - J. Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.

 Not all behavior with sexual connotations constitutes unlawful sexual harassment.
-Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's employment or education, or such that it creates a hostile or abusive employment or educational environment.
+Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's employment or education, or such that it creates a hostile or abusive employment or educational environment, or such that it is intended to, or has the effect of, denying or limiting a student's ability to participate in or benefit from the educational program or activities.